nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Adding an account: `add-account`

-Initiates the process of adding a new account.
-The user is not required to input any parameters when calling the command.
-However, once the command starts, it will prompt the user for their name and initial balance.
+This command begins the process of creating a new account, and the user does not need to provide any input parameters while executing the command.
+However, once the command is initiated, the user will be prompted to enter their name and initial balance.

 Format: `add-account` <br />
 CLI prompts: "Whats your name?" <br />